bbradsh3/attention_neural_network/README.md

-# Attention-Based Convolutional Neural Network for Image Classification
+# Attention-Based Convolutional Neural Network for Real/Fake Image Classification

-This project implements a Convolutional Neural Network (CNN) with attention mechanisms using Keras to classify images as either class A or B. The attention mechanism helps the model focus on important parts of the images, improving classification accuracy.
+This project implements a Convolutional Neural Network (CNN) with attention mechanisms using Keras to classify images as either Real or Fake (AI Generated).
+The attention mechanism helps the model focus on important parts of the images, improving classification accuracy.
 It uses `ImageDataGenerator` for data augmentation and includes visualization tools for training progress, test results, and the model's attention regions.

 ## Features
 - **Data Augmentation**: Uses Keras `ImageDataGenerator` for transformations (rescaling, shearing, zooming, and flipping).